EveryOneIsGross/Sefirot/README.md

 ## Current Implementation

 This is very much just a proof of concept that renders ok results and illustrates the concept.
 Alot of the logic on pathfinding is a placeholder or just messy.
-Also the prompts and descriptions of the Sefirot are not refined for better output.
+Also the prompts and descriptions of the Sefirot are not well defined.

 ## To do